Do you love Australia’s cute and unique animals? Do you want to see wild wallabies and kangaroos on the Gold Coast? Here’s what you need to know.

 The enjoyment of seeing the animals in their natural setting is that they live and behave as wild animals while we have the privilege of observing them.

 If you’re staying on the Gold Coast and enjoy nature I’d recommend investing an hour to watch the kangaroos as they gather at dusk.

-The area has many good walking tracks and we’ve also seen koala and a wide variety of bird life in the wetland area so you might plan to come a little earlier if you want to try out some of the other walks.
-Do be aware though that there are no facilities at all on site including public toilets, picnic stations or rubbish bins so do plan ahead.
+The area has many good walking tracks and we’ve also seen koalas and a wide variety of birdlife in the wetland area so you might plan to come a little earlier if you want to try out some of the other walks.
+Do be aware though that there are no facilities at all on-site including public toilets, picnic stations or rubbish bins so do plan ahead.

 If you have the chance to visit Coombabah or any other areas to see Australia’s wildlife I’d love to know your thoughts.
 Is local wildlife something you seek out when you travel?
 Please leave us a comment at the end of this article and if you have any questions please ask.

 If you found this article useful please consider saving it to Pinterest.
 It makes it easy for you to find again, it helps us, and it helps other travellers to find the information they are looking for.